 Instructions

 - Position racks in the upper and lower thirds of your oven.
-Preheat oven 400 degrees F. Line 2 baking sheets with parchment paper.
+Preheat oven to 400 degrees F. Line 2 baking sheets with parchment paper.

 - Place the egg white in the bottom of a large mixing bowl.
 Briskly whisk until it is foamy.